seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

       Info: format successful
      ```

-   *  The lack of `BLKSECDISCARD` support appears frequently in [recent online sources](https://real-world-systems.com/docs/mkfs.f2fs.1.html) on `f2fs` formatting.
+      The lack of `BLKSECDISCARD` support appears frequently in [recent online sources](https://real-world-systems.com/docs/mkfs.f2fs.1.html) on `f2fs` formatting, but I've seen no comments or even a recognition of its presence.
 It appears to be *related to* a defect in the secure erase/wipe capability.
 It is a recent "kernel bug" that is [said to be "patched"](https://secalerts.co/vulnerability/CVE-2024-49994)... perhaps by disabling secure erase?
 I have chosen to ignore it for now.
-If it bothers you, I'd suggest you use `mkfs.ext4` to format - they should both give good performance with SSDs.
+If it bothers you, I'd suggest you use `mkfs.ext4` to format - `ext4` will also give good performance with SSDs.

 3.  `mount`ing may be handled as follows:

    *  from the command line (after running `lsblk --fs` to learn the device location):

      ```bash
       $ sudo mkdir /mnt/bluessd
       $ sudo mount /dev/sdX1 /mnt/bluessd
      ```

    *  Add the following to `/etc/fstab` for a permanent automount:

      ```
       LABEL=BlueSSD /mnt/bluessd f2fs defaults,nofail,noatime 0 0
       # -- OR, for an ext4-formatted SSD: --
-      LABEL=BlueSSD /mnt/bluessd f2fs defaults,nofail,noatime,discard 0 0
+      LABEL=BlueSSD /mnt/bluessd ext4 defaults,nofail,noatime,discard 0 0
      ```

 4.  *"TRIM"* the drive periodically to clean and optimize the filesystem by "trimming" empty data blocks.
 Once a week is ***probably*** sufficient for most RPi users; use the `fstrim` command for this:

    ```bash